COVID-19 Resources

 National

-Provides a state listing of all the child care closure status, emergency child care provisions, CARES Act information, COVID-19 Group size limitations and resource links.
+The hunt institute provides a list of each states child care actions including closure status, emergency child care provisions, CARES Act funding and use, and the COVID-19 group size limitations and resource links.

 National